Smoothies are such a quick and easy way to prepare a healthy breakfast or post-workout snack to enjoy at home or on-the-go.

 Vitamin C, or ascorbic acid, is a powerful antioxidant that helps to fight and resist infection.

 So choose the following vitamin C-rich fruits if you are feeling weak and want to boost your immune system:

 Strawberries and blackcurrant

 If you want to support your eye health and maintain healthy skin and hair choose deep yellow fruits as they are rich in antioxidant vitamin A.

 Mango and papaya

 Peach and apricot

-Vegetables are a very low-calorie ingredient to add to your smoothies and they contain fewer sugars than fruits.
+Vegetables are a very low-calorie ingredient to add to weight loss smoothies and they contain fewer sugars than fruits.
 Also, they are rich in fibre, vitamins, minerals and trace elements.